I’ve been thinking about writing this one for quite a while, but I’ve just had a lot of other stuff going on.

 “Do you love dogs the planet your flag and country babies justice equality freedom?”

-That’s a quote from a recent post of mine, with the commas tragically ripped away.
+That’s a quote from a recent post of mine, with the commas in a list tragically ripped away.

 That one’s a little extreme, since it’s a list of nouns.
 Notice, though, how you’re not sure which words belong together.
 Is it “country babies?”
 “Equality freedom?”